Strong law of large numbers for a branching random walk among Bernoulli traps: Introduction and main results

 Studies on BRWRE mainly focus on survival properties including questions of recurrence and transience, local and global growth of mass, and the extremes of the system such as the maximal displacement of particles from the starting point of the process.
+In \cite{M2008}, where the random environment was constructed as above, a classification of BRWRE on $\mathbb{Z}^d$ (more generally on Cayley graphs) in recurrence and transience was given.
 In \cite{GMPV2010}, a one-dimensional model on $\mathbb{Z}$ was studied, where the mechanisms of branching and transition between sites are not independent of each other and both are position-dependent.
 The process was allowed to die out, and a characterization was given for various types of survival.
 A similar model on $\mathbb{Z}^d$ was studied in \cite{CP2007}, where each particle gives at least one offspring so that extinction is not possible, and a dichotomy on recurrence and transience was proved as well as a shape theorem for the set of sites visited by the BRW.
-In \cite{M2008}, several criteria for transience were established for a BRW in a random environment on Cayley graphs (including the case of $\mathbb{Z}^d$), where both the offspring law and transition probabilities are space-dependent and i.i.d.
 In \cite{Y2008}, a model on $\mathbb{Z}^d$, $d\geq 3$, in which the offpsring law $\mathbf{q}=(q(x,t):x\in\mathbb{Z}^d, t\in\mathbb{N})$ is i.i.d.\ in both space and time was studied, and several results on the local and global growth were proved including a central limit theorem for the density of the population.
 Later, in \cite{GM2013}, the same model was studied in the context of survival, and a survival criterion was obtained for the BRW in terms of the laws of the space-time i.i.d.\ environment.
 We also mention \cite{D2007}, in which the large-time asymptotics of the speed of the rightmost particle was proved for a BRW on $\mathbb{Z}$, where the reproduction law is fixed but the transition probabilities are position-dependent.